This article explains the terms you might find in a confidentiality agreement.

 Prevention of solicitation of employees

-This is not regularly seen in an NDA, but we believe it is important, and a source of litigation, so we give it to you for extra protection in Net Lawman document templates.
-It may be the case that one party will not proceed with a business deal but will attempt to "poach" employees from another business.
+This is not regularly seen in an NDA, but we believe it is important, and a source of litigation, so we give it to you for extra protection in our confidentiality agreement templates.
+It may be the case that one party will not proceed with a business deal but will attempt to poach employees from another business.

 The agreement can help prevent this from happening.